Finding the space to create

 Roberto already had $200,000 of the $300,000 he budgeted for the expansion, but he needed the rest of the funds to finish the work.
 The business was going strong and already generating a profit, so creditworthiness wasn’t the key concern.
 What the Pursuit Business Advisory Service (BAS) team did help with was increasing the chance that Oscar’s loan would be approved on more satisfactory terms.
 Together with Roberto, Pursuit developed a detailed business and financial plan to demonstrate to lenders that Michiko is solvent and prudently run.
 The BAS team supported him through every step of the loan process, too.
 They worked with Roberto extensively one-on-one to package his application, explain lender expectations, and present financial metrics for his business.
 Roberto was not only approved for $100,000 loan to finish renovations, but also for an extra $150,000 for debt refinance and to purchase additional assets like furniture and studio equipment.

 This story is one more example of how CDFIs share in the success of their borrowers.
 The relationship doesn’t end when you get the loan and they tell you ‘Good luck, no go sink or swim.’
 Instead, CDFIs work to help their borrowers succeed.
 Its a win for everyone.
 The borrowers get free guidance, and better service, the CDFIs then have more savvy and motivated borrowers, and the communities benefit from increased investment and job growth.

 Another success story from the community investment model

-Ultimately, with the guidance and funding from EGF and its BAS team, Roberto expanded Michiko Studios to include four more studio spaces and another area for rehearsals.
+Ultimately, with the guidance and funding from Pursuit and its BAS team, Roberto expanded Michiko Studios to include four more studio spaces and another area for rehearsals.
 Roberto also hired several employees to support the expansion.
 This community development project not only filled a need for musicians in the city–leading to more beautiful music–but it helped strengthen the local economy.

 Learn more about the borrower here: